top of page

 Understanding the Sound Meter Readings

-For transparency, we have two decibel meters for monitoring sound levels:
+For transparency, we have three decibel meters for monitoring sound levels:

 1. Primary Meter (Green Border) – Directly linked to the sound limiter, with a microphone on the roof.